Make sure you receive our event invitation each year: sign up for our Introduce a Girl to Engineering Day mailing list by clicking here.

 - Engineering – Go For It: Check out this site to find descriptions of different engineering fields, get information on how to prepare yourself for an engineering education, and learn how to choose the right college for you.

-- Imagine Engineering: The Girls Scouts have been at the forefront of providing girls with opportunities to learn about STEM (Science, Technology, Engineering, and Math) fields, and this site continues that tradition by providing information on different engineering fields and how to pursue a career in engineering.
+- Imagine STEM: The Girls Scouts have been at the forefront of providing girls with opportunities to learn about STEM (Science, Technology, Engineering, and Math) fields, and this site continues that tradition by providing information on different engineering fields and how to pursue a career in engineering.

 - Try Engineering: This interactive site gives you a chance to explore science and engineering with virtual visits, activities, and design challenges.